ArduPilot/ardupilot_wiki/dev/source/docs/building_with_make.rst

     $ cd ArduPlane
     $ make upload

-For PX4 platforms, the \`px4-upload\` target will use the PX4 bootloader to perform an upload.
+For Pixhawk platforms, the \`px4-upload\` target will use the PX4 bootloader to perform an upload.

 Troubleshooting